PopulateTools/afct-microsite/_posts/2021-04-08-the-missing-piece-corporate-sustainability-standards-in-the-eu-and-how-they-fit-with-the-investors’-disclosure-regulation-and-taxonomy.md

 margin-left: -29px;
 margin-bottom: -29px;">{% asset 'logos/logo-frankbold.png' %}</a>

-*This is the third article of [Frank Bold](http://en.frankbold.org/)’s series of monthly briefings focusing on sustainability reporting in various contexts that we will be publishing here throughout 2021.*
+*This is the third article of [Frank Bold](http://en.frankbold.org/)’s series of monthly briefings focusing on sustainability reporting in various contexts that we will be publishing here throughout 2021.* *The article was originally published on 13th April 2021 and updated in August 2021.*

 *[The first briefing](https://www.allianceforcorporatetransparency.org/news/countdown-reform.html) outlined upcoming policy developments for this year, including 10 key changes expected in the EU Non-Financial Reporting Directive reform proposal.*